robotframework/robotframework/atest/README.rst

   See `Required modules`_ for details.

 ``require-et13``
   Require ElementTree version 1.3.
-Automatically set when running with Python 2.6 or IronPython.
+Automatically excluded when running with Python 2.6 or IronPython.

 ``no-windows``, ``no-osx``, ``no-jython``, ``no-ipy``,  ...